Acetyl-CoA synthetase: Function

-The role of the ACS enzyme is to combine acetate and CoA to form acetyl CoA, however its significance is much larger.
-The most well known function of the product from this enzymatic reaction is the use of Acetyl-CoA in the role of the TCA cycle as well as in the production of fatty acid.
+The role of the ACS enzyme is to combine acetate and Coenzyme A to form acetyl-CoA, however its significance is much larger.
+The most well known function of the product from this enzymatic reaction is the use of acetyl-CoA in the role of the TCA cycle as well as in the production of fatty acid.
 This enzyme is vital to the action of histone acetylation as well as gene regulation.
 The effect this acetylation has is far reaching in mammals.
 It has been shown that downregulation of the acs gene in the hippocampal region of mice results in lower levels of histone acetylation, but also impairs the long-term spatial memory of the animal.
 This result points to a link between cellular metabolism, gene regulation and cognitive function.
 This enzyme has shown to be an interesting biomarker for the presence of tumors in colorectal carcinomas.
-When the gene is present, the cells are able to take in acetate as a food source to convert it to Acetyl-CoA during stressed conditions.
+When the gene is present, the cells are able to take in acetate as a food source to convert it to acetyl-CoA during stressed conditions.
 In the cases of advanced carcinoma tumors, the genes for this enzyme were down regulated and indicated a poor 5-year survival rate.
 Expression of the enzyme has also been linked to the development of metastatic tumor nodes, leading to a poor survival rate in patients with renal cell carcinomas.

 Regulation

 The activity of the enzyme is controlled in several ways.
 The essential lysine residue in the active site plays an important role in regulation of activity.
 The lysine molecule can be deacetylated by another class of enzyme called sirtuins.
 In mammals, the cytoplasmic-nuclear synthetase (AceCS1) is activated by SIRT1 while the mitochondrial synthetase (AceCS2) is activated by SIRT3.
 This action increases activity of this enzyme.
 The exact location of the lysine residue varies between species, occurring at Lys-642 in humans, but is always present in the active site of the enzyme.

 Since there is an essential allosteric change that occurs with the binding of an AMP molecule, the presence of AMP can contribute to regulation of the enzyme.
 Concentration of AMP must be high enough so that it can bind in the allosteric binding site and allow the other substrates to enter the active site.
-Also, copper ions deactivate acetyl Co-A synthetase by occupying the proximal site of the A-cluster active site, which prevents the enzyme from accepting a methyl group to participate in the Wood-Ljungdahl Pathway.
+Also, copper ions deactivate acetyl-CoA synthetase by occupying the proximal site of the A-cluster active site, which prevents the enzyme from accepting a methyl group to participate in the Wood-Ljungdahl Pathway.

 The presence of all the reactants in the proper concentration is also needed for proper functioning as in all enzymes.

 Acetyl-CoA synthetase is also produced when it is needed for fatty acid synthesis, but, under normal conditions, the gene is inactive and has certain transcriptional factors that activate transcription when necessary.

 In addition to sirtuins, protein deacetylase (AcuC) also can modify acetyl-CoA synthetase at a lysine residue.
 However, unlike sirtuins, AcuC does not require NAD+ as a cosubstrate.